Gota7/GotaGuide/ProgrammingLanguage/grammar.md

 // Add more statements if you like! statement
     :   addition_string
-    ;   // Add more here with | and then your rule!
+    ;   // Add more here with | and then your Rule!

 // An addition statement string.
 This allows you to chain any amount of numbers in addition or subtraction, as long as the whole thing is followed by a semicolon. addition_string
     :   NUMBER (('+' | '-') NUMBER)* ';'
     ;

-// Number token.
+// Number Token.
 NUMBER
     :   DecimalDigit+
     ;

-// Simple decimal digit fragment, fragment DecimalDigit: [0-9];
+// Simple decimal digit Fragment, fragment DecimalDigit: [0-9];

 // Ignore whitespace and new lines.